Skip to main content

 They stimulate the ghrelin receptor (also known as the GHS-R1a receptor) or the growth hormone-releasing hormone receptor (GHRH-R), effectively asking the pituitary gland to perform its natural function.
 This preserves the pulsatile nature of GH release, a critical feature for both safety and efficacy.
 The body’s own negative feedback loops, which prevent excessive levels of GH and its downstream mediator, Insulin-like Growth Factor 1 (IGF-1), remain largely intact.

 This preservation of the natural feedback system is the cornerstone of their proposed safety profile.
 Complications associated with supraphysiologic levels of GH, such as insulin resistance or fluid retention, are theoretically minimized because the body retains its ability to self-regulate.
-The regulatory challenge, however, stems from proving this advantage.
+The regulatory challenge, however, stems from proving this long-term safety advantage.

 Regulators require definitive, multi-decade data to confirm that this subtle, ongoing stimulation does not lead to unforeseen consequences.
 The very mechanism that makes these therapies appealing to a clinical translator also makes them difficult to assess through conventional regulatory lenses.